 When I visited Toledo in 2012, I was disappointed, for some reason, to find the Westwood Art Theater had closed.

 It was just one of those landmarks – the neighborhood porno theater – you always expected to be there.
-It’s still there, sure, but when I took these pictures it was shuttered and showed no signs of life as the renovation of Sylvania Avenue continued in the fall of 2012.
+When I took these pictures it was shuttered and showed no signs of life as the renovation of Sylvania Avenue continued in the fall of 2012.

 The Westwood opened in 1928 and closed in May of 2011 with showings of Bouncy Bouncy Big ‘Uns and Cougars in Heat.
 Its owner, Bob Schaefer, said the theater was doing OK financially, but he was ready to retire.
 You should read that story.
 It’s a funny one.